Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 Finspectors.ai

-Start with a short, daily stand-up and make it easy to escalate.
-Visible logs of who did what reduce second-guessing
+Start with a short daily stand-up and make escalation easy.
+Visible logs of who did what reduce second-guessing.

 What should our retro produce?